Rural Veterans Health Initiatives

 How do I determine who my Veteran patients are?
 One of the key goals of the project is to help you implement a system to identify your Veteran patients, which will help inform the care you provide them.
 We can help with that.

 What’s the time commitment for providers?
-Providers complete three brief teleconferences, about 30 minutes in length, scheduled when providers are available.
-The patient referral process into the homebased telemental health part of the project will align with your usual referral processes.
+Providers complete just one teleconference that is an hour long, scheduled when providers are available to participate individually or as a group, depending on provider preference.
+The patient referral process into HBTMH part of the project will align with your usual referral processes.
+See below for a brief overview of how the project works.

-- Veterans Choice Provider contacts Stacey Day Halford to learn more about the project.
+- Provider or Practice Administrator contacts Stacey Day Halford to learn more about the project and provider/practice eligibility is determined.

 - SC RHAVR Toolkit of orientation materials is emailed/mailed to the provider.

-- Providers screen their Veteran Patients for PTSD and refer as appropriate into the Charleston VA’s Homebased Telemental Health program for assessment and treatment.
+- Providers track monthly PTSD screens conducted with Veteran Patients and refer as appropriate into the RHJ VAMC HBTMH program for assessment and treatment.

-- Referred patients are contacted by the VA team and receive homebased telemental health assessment and treatment, typically 8-12 weekly sessions.
+- Referred patients are contacted by the VA team and receive HBTMH assessment and treatment, typically 8-12 weekly sessions conducted in their home.

 Contact Stacey Day Halford for more information, at 803-454-3850 or email@example.com